azzamsa/awesome-cl-software/README.md

 ### Education

 - [ACL2](https://github.com/acl2/acl2) - A theorem proving environment.
 [3-clause BSD].
 - [Axiom](https://github.com/daly/axiom) -  Axiom is a free, open source computer algebra system.
+It is developed in its Spad language that compiles to Common Lisp.
+  - [FriCAS](https://github.com/fricas/fricas) is a fork, more maintained and easier to build. «The FriCAS algebra library is the largest and most advanced free general purpose computer algebra system».
 - [Biochat](https://github.com/Bohdan-Khomtchouk/Biochat) - Where biological datasets learn to talk to each other.
 [MIT].
 - [Maxima](https://sourceforge.net/projects/maxima/files/) - Computer Algebra System written in Common Lisp.
 [GPL2].
 - [PVS](https://github.com/SRI-CSL/PVS) - The People's Verification System .
 [GPL2].